EliasRFarciroli/Franzininho/AutomaticGardenIrrigationControl/readme.md

 1	level buoy
 1	OLED display
 1	3v3 water pump

-A 4K7 resistor was soldered on the SDA pin and on the SCL pin (I2C communication), without them it is not possible to carry out I2C communication.
+4K7 resistor was soldered on the SDA pin and on the SCL pin (I2C communication), without them it is not possible to carry out I2C communication.

 Image 7: 4K7 resistors.